minio/docs/source/replication/enable-server-side-multi-site-bucket-replication.rst

 :mc-cmd-option:`mc replicate edit replicate`.
 This procedure includes the required flags for enabling replication of delete operations and delete markers.

+MinIO does *not* replicate delete operations resulting from the application of :ref:`lifecycle management expiration rules
+<minio-lifecycle-management-expiration>`.
+Configure matching expiration rules
+for the bucket on all replication sites to ensure consistent application of object expiration.

 Replication of Encrypted Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~